 4.2 Action Plan

-The action plan7 has been developed to support council in achieving the vision, goals and targets as set out in this WMMP.
-It has considered the current situation alongside the districts future aspirations and councils associated role/s to reflect areas of focus and specific actions that the council will need to deliver on over the next six years.

-There are six key focus areas8 that will help Rangitīkei to work towards their vision.
+The action plan has been developed to support Council in achieving the vision, goals and targets as set out in this WMMP.
+There are six key focus areas that will help Rangitīkei to work towards their vision.
 These are: